 One thing to note is that you shouldn’t confuse it with the Refresh feature that appeared in earlier versions of Windows 10.
 The feature allowed users to reset their PC without deleting data.

 Anyway, it seems like a daily ritual for most of us; our hands involuntarily keep pressing the F5.
 And some of us even overcome our laziness and refresh windows using a mouse, which is a tiresome job, though.
-So, try to get rid of this bad habit.
+So, try to get rid of this habit.

 Talking technically, all the stuff you see on your desktop is a static frame.
-Let’s take an example of a movie — In earlier times we went to cinema theatres which used camera reels to project the movie on a white screen.
+Let’s take an example of a movie — In earlier times we went to cinema theatres that used camera reels to project the movie on a white screen.
 Each reel had many images arranged in an order, and they were projected on the screen at a specific rate, i.e., 24 images/frames per second.
 You might’ve heard about the term FPS (frames per second); it’s the same thing.
 The human eye can’t distinguish if the FPS is 24 or above.

 In current times, the same process is followed, but the photos are now saved in a digitally compressed file which is given an extension like MP4 or MKV.
 It makes the video portable, and we can open it on our computer.

 So, consider a frame generated by your OS as an image.
 Frames are displayed on your screen one after the other giving you a feeling that everything is continuous.
-Each frame comprises of different UI (User Interface) components like background, icons, and their names.
+Each frame comprises different UI (User Interface) components like background, icons, and their names.

-The refresh option marks all the components of the screen as dirty, and the whole screen is recreated in the next frame and displayed on your monitor.
+Using the Refresh button marks all the components of the screen as dirty, and the whole screen is recreated in the next frame and displayed on your monitor.
 That’s the prime job of the Refresh option in Windows.

 So, feel free to press the F5 button the next time.
 But do decide whether you need it or not.
 Anyways, it’s your machine, and the Refresh option is free–press it as many times you want.